-According to the Centers for Disease Control and Prevention, heart disease is a leading cause of death for adults in the United States.
+According to the Centers for Disease Control and Prevention, heart disease is the leading cause of death for adults in the United States.
 Even though heart attacks—also called acute myocardial infarctions—are a relatively common ailment, they can be misdiagnosed just like any other disease.
 When a doctor, physician’s assistant, lab technician, nurse, or other medical professional makes a negligent error in your healthcare, you could have a medical malpractice case.

 Making a correct heart attack diagnosis as early as possible can make a huge difference in treatment options and outcomes.
 Early diagnosis helps prevent complications and could even be the difference between life and death.

 Heart attacks occur as a result of obstructed coronary arteries, which reduce or cut off blood entering and leaving the heart.
 This obstruction leads to a shortage of oxygen and eventually heart muscle damage.
-The exact symptoms can vary, depending on the seriousness and location of the blockage; some people might experience sudden or very intense symptoms, but others may experience more mild symptoms.

 Any potential symptoms of a heart attack, like these, should not be ignored: